Lambda phage

-Enterobacteria phage λ (lambda phage, coliphage λ, officially Escherichia virus Lambda) is a bacterial virus, or bacteriophage, that infects the bacterial species Escherichia coli (E. coli).
+Lambda phage (coliphage λ, scientific name Lambdavirus lambda) is a bacterial virus, or bacteriophage, that infects the bacterial species Escherichia coli (E. coli).
 It was discovered by Esther Lederberg in 1950.
 The wild type of this virus has a temperate life cycle that allows it to either reside within the genome of its host through lysogeny or enter into a lytic phase, during which it kills and lyses the cell to produce offspring.
 Lambda strains, mutated at specific sites, are unable to lysogenize cells; instead, they grow and enter the lytic cycle after superinfecting an already lysogenized cell.